WayneBrown/learnwebgl2/_sources/12_advanced_rendering/03_selecting_objects.rst

 rendering puts a unique identifier into every pixel rendered for each unique model.
 Let's call this *shader program* :code:`selection_program`.
 The second rendering creates the image seen by the user.
 Let's call its *shader program* :code:`visible_program`.
-Here are the step to the selection algorithm, assuming that the user has clicked on the canvas location :code:`(mouse_x, mouse_y)`.
+Here are the steps to the selection algorithm, assuming that the user has clicked on the canvas location :code:`(mouse_x, mouse_y)`.

 #. :code:`gl.useProgram(selection_program)`